CV Board Leadership

 Gregory F. Michaud, MD

 He treats patients with complex arrhythmias using catheter ablation and is credited with at least four separate pacing maneuvers that are now part of core testing during specialty Board examinations for cardiac electrophysiology.
-As the director of the Center for the Advanced Management of Atrial Fibrillation at Brigham and Women’s Hospital, he played a pivotal role in developing better ablation strategies for the treatment of atrial fibrillation.
+Prior to joining BIDMC, Michaud was clinical director of the Demoulas Center for Cardiac Arrhythmias at Massachusetts General Hospital.
+Prior to that, as the director of the Center for the Advanced Management of Atrial Fibrillation at Brigham and Women’s Hospital, he played a pivotal role in developing better ablation strategies for the treatment of atrial fibrillation.

 Michaud speaks at national and international academic conferences on his work in arrhythmia diagnosis and treatment and has authored or co-authored numerous manuscripts.
 He was recently co-director of the Heart Rhythm Society board review course for clinical cardiac electrophysiology, inaugural chair of the Core Concepts Committee and a member of the Program Committee for the Heart Rhythm Society Scientific Sessions.